Laparoscopic bitch spays at Garston Vets

-  - Laparoscopic spays are performed at Frome & Trowbridge 4 days a week.
+- Laparoscopic spays are performed at our Frome & Trowbridge surgeries.

 - Spays can typically be performed from 16 weeks of age (before the first season).

-- Garston Vets are able to offer this service to dogs as small as 2kg.
+- Garston Vets are able to offer this service to dogs as small as 5kg.